 Regional transit operators and SDOT devised a plan to reduce some of the pain by dedicating additional transit lanes and transit priority in the city center and off-board fare payment on Third Avenue.
 However, the near-term the Center City Connector streetcar project that would have added thousands of extra seats through the city center has been paused indefinitely.
-SDOT neglected to recommend even a remotely sufficient amount of transit-only lanes on additional streets in the city center.
+SDOT did not recommend a very robust amount of transit-only lanes on additional streets in the city center.
 And Metro and Sound Transit failed to adopt ambitious bus restructures for cross-lake routes, such as funneling buses to Montlake Triangle to force transfers to light rail and saving both valuable service hours and riders untold delays on city streets.

 This perfect storm leaves Seattle with few good choices to expanding transit in the meantime.